Archive

 Once you place your order, for fish or seafood, and decide how you want it done – steamed, jerked, fried or grilled – it is prepared and brought to your table.

-Jerked Lobster
+Jerk Lobster

 I’ve had the steamed snapper and it is delicious.
 The jerked lobster is to die for but if you visit between April 1st and June 30th, you’ll be out of luck.
 It is illegal in Jamaica for anyone to have or serve lobsters, whole or in part — this is so that the lobsters can breed and replenish.

+You can also select sides: roasted breadfruit, bammie or rice and peas.
 While you wait for your order, grab a cold Red Stripe, rum and Coke or any drink from their extensive selection, or watch the fishermen push off or return from fishing.

-Little Ochie boats
+Little Ochie Boats

 Pushing out to sea